TSV 1860 MÜNCHEN

 Expected Ticket Availability

-1860 have a huge fanbase and, despite nearly always disappointing it, most home matches sell out (all 19 in fact during the 2022-23 season) with the majority of tickets being hoovered up by season ticket holders and club members well before going on open sale.
+1860 have a huge fanbase and, despite nearly always disappointing it, most home matches sell out (every match in fact during the last two seasons) with the majority of tickets being hoovered up by season ticket holders and club members well before going on open sale.
 IF tickets are available, then you're going to have to be quick !

 Unlike their world-famous neighbours on the other side of Munich though, there's nothing international about Sechzig and the club website and online ticket shop are both in German only.
 Fortunately for non-German speakers, Google Chrome’s translation feature makes booking tickets a very straightforward process.

-Information about visiting the Grünwalder Stadion for fans with disabilities can be found at:
+Tickets for fans with disabilities and their companions can be arranged by sending the club an email (tickets@tsv1860.de) Further information about visiting the Grünwalder Stadion for fans with disabilities can be found at: www.bundesliga-reisefuehrer.de

 GETTING THERE & AWAY